Car Accident Attorney

 - Help you obtain compensation to pay for medical expenses, property damage, lost wages, pain and suffering, and other damages.

 - Determine liability and hold guilty parties accountable for their actions.

-- Negotiating with the insurance company or other party to get a fair settlement.
+- Negotiating with the insurance company or other party to get a fair compensation.

-- Take your case to court and help you prepare for litigation.
+- Take your car accident case to court and help you prepare for litigation.

 Contact a Sherman Oaks Car Accident Attorney Today

 Unfortunately, with so many vehicles on the road, car accidents have become a common occurrence.
 Distractions caused by smartphones have increased the number of car accidents and fatalities even more.